richardsmythe/cscompress/cscompress/README.md

 ## TODOs

-- Add more compressor types for lossless compression.
+- Add more compressor types for lossless compression, the aim is to create a suite of compressors.

 ## Contribution